robUx4/vlc-msys/README.md

 make
 ```

-Make sure it builds at least CMake.
-If it doesn't do it manually: `make .buildcmake`.
-This is required to have pkg-config work properly in msys2.
+Make sure it builds at least libtool.
+If it doesn't do it manually: `make .buildlibtool`.
+This is required to have llvm link properly in msys2.

 ## Contribs